Expos\'ia: Teaching and Assessment of Academic Writing Skills for Research Project Proposals and Peer Feedback: Introduction

-Teaching students how to write an effective project \expose{} and how to provide high-quality feedback is crucial in university education for several reasons.
-First, assessing both project exposés and peer feedback requires substantial human effort and does not scale well~\cite{Grabau1995}.
-Second, developing automated assessment tools requires modeling complex cross-document relationships, connecting student writing, feedback, and revisions.
-Moreover, peer feedback is often of low quality and highly inconsistent~\cite{purkayastha-etal-2025-lazyreview}.
-Finally, collecting data in an educational setting is extremely challenging (Section~\ref{subsec:course-protocol}).
-As a result, existing resources for computational writing assessment are fragmented across subtasks such as automated essay scoring~\cite{Ke2019}, peer feedback analysis~\cite{staudinger-etal-2024-analysis}, or revision modeling~\cite{ruan-etal-2024-large}.
+Teaching students how to write a good \expose{} and how to provide high-quality feedback is very challenging. \emph{Formative assessment}, which is used during the learning process, is a fundamental component of effective teaching~\cite{Black1998, Gass2012}.
+However, human evaluation of \expose{}s and peer feedback requires substantial effort~\cite{Grabau1995}.
+This applies to \emph{holistic scoring of \expose{}s and feedback}, \emph{fine-grained aspect-based assessment}, and especially to \emph{the provision of textual feedback in the form of comments and reviews}.
+These limitations necessitate the development of \emph{computational approaches} -- not only for automated scoring of writing and feedback quality, but also for generating detailed text-level feedback on academic writing that evaluates and supports learning.
+In addition to the lack of appropriate benchmarks both for holistic and fine-grained scoring, providing textual feedback requires modeling complex cross-document relationships between proposal drafts, feedback, and resulting revisions.
+Curating such data is a time-consuming process.
+Finally, collecting data in a live course comes with ethical and legal challenges (see \emph{Limitations}).
+As a result, existing resources for computational writing assistance and assessment are fragmented across subtasks such as automated essay scoring~\cite{Ke2019}, peer feedback analysis~\cite{staudinger-etal-2024-analysis}, or revision modeling~\cite{ruan-etal-2024-large}.

-In this work, we present \nameDataset, the first corpus that integrates drafting, feedback, revision, and fine-grained \expose{} and feedback assessment scores within a single dataset (Figure~\ref{fig:eyecatcher}). \nameDataset is \emph{continuously} collected in a newly developed university Computer Science course.
+We present \nameDataset, the first corpus that integrates drafting, feedback, revision, and fine-grained \expose{} and feedback assessment scores within a single dataset (Figure~\ref{fig:eyecatcher}). \nameDataset is \emph{continuously} collected in a newly developed university Computer Science course.
 The course focuses on teaching students (1) \emph{how to write a research project \expose{}} and (2) \emph{how to write peer feedback}.
-While this is an undergraduate course, the skills it develops are equally applicable to graduate students and other early-career researchers.
+While this is an undergraduate Computer Science course, the skills it develops generalize across disciplines (Section~\ref{sec:dataset}) and are equally applicable to graduate students and other early-career researchers.

 \textbf{\nameDataset} captures a complete research-proposal writing workflow.
 As illustrated in Figure~\ref{fig:eyecatcher}, each student first produces an expos\'e \textbf{draft}.
 The draft receives (i) \textbf{peer feedback} from fellow students and (ii) \textbf{instructor feedback}, both provided as (a) \textbf{inline comments} anchored to draft passages and (b) a \textbf{free-text review}.
 The student revises the draft based on the feedback to produce the \textbf{final} \expose{} version.
 Figure~\ref{fig:motivating-example} (top) details each component.